How to Deal With Anxious Attachment

 - A child’s own illness or health problems

-- Divorce or parent separation.
+- Divorce or parent separation

-For someone who has an anxious attachment, they may seem to function with no major difficulties in everyday life, but when a challenge or transition comes along it may trigger high anxiety including “connection-seeking” behaviours (such as clinginess or wanting to know where your trusted person is at all times). rigger events might include:
+For someone who has an anxious attachment, they may seem to function with no major difficulties in everyday life, but when a challenge or transition comes along it may trigger high anxiety including “connection-seeking” behaviours (such as clinginess or wanting to know where your trusted person is at all times).

 - Transitions including moving house, changing schools.